1. Is the counselling profession on PEI provincially regulated?

 4. What are the benefits of joining PEICA?

-PEICA is actively working to help regulate the counselling profession in PEI, and the more members we have, the stronger our regulatory college can be.
+PEICA promotes the profession to the public, and provides communication bulletins to members.
 PEICA also offers networking opportunities with colleagues in the counselling field, discounts on some professional development opportunities, access to counselling resources, and an opportunity to take a leadership role within the organization.

 Yes they can.
 There is a different fee structure for retired counsellors.
 See the membership tab for more information.